awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough1.md

 1. Create a *destination* bucket and enable versioning on it\.
 The following code creates a *destination* bucket in the US West \(Oregon\) \(us\-west\-2\) Region\.
 **Note**
 To set up replication configuration when both source and destination buckets are in the same AWS account, you use the same profile\.
-In this example, we use `acctA`\.
+This example uses `acctA`\.
 To test replication configuration when the buckets are owned by different AWS accounts, you specify different profiles for each\.
-In this example, we use the `acctB` profile for the destination bucket\.
+This example uses the `acctB` profile for the destination bucket\.

    ```
    aws s3api create-bucket \